bear-metal/bear-metal/source/_posts/2014-12-04-rails-garbage-collection-junk-food.markdown

 categories: [ruby, rails, gc, garbage collection]
 ---

-The vast majority of Ruby and Rails applications deploy to production with the vanilla Ruby GC configuration.
+The vast majority of [Ruby on Rails](http://www.rubyonrails.org) applications deploy to production with the vanilla Ruby GC configuration.
 A conservative combination of growth factors and accounting that "works" for a demographic from IRB sessions (still my preferred calculator) to massive monolithic Rails apps (the fate of most successful ones).
 Except in practice this doesn't work very well:

 * Too aggressive growth of Ruby heap slots and pages when thresholds are reached
 * A large ratio of short and medium lived objects in relation to long lived ones for Rails applications